wbbugs/azpeasy/README.md

 - User can invite guests

 ##  Why?
-When do engagements you often gathere credentials and have to login and check individual areas one by one.
-I wanted a tool to quickly check all potentail areas and output a response based on what was vulnerable.
+When doing engagements you often gather credentials and have to login and check individual privilege escalation areas one by one.
+I wanted a tool to quickly check all potential areas and output a response based on what was vulnerable.

 ##  Features